Actual-Chat/actual-chat/docs/TaskList-AY.md

 Fix:
 - Unify TriggerEditor / focusAndOpenKeyboard
-  MarkupEditor.focusAndOpenKeyboard - disable on Chrome / non-iOS

-Add helper calling UICommander.RunNothing + get rid of UpdateDelayer.Instant:
-- RelatedChatEntry.Value + RelatedChatEntryPanel
-- RightPanelUI.IsVisible.Value + ChatRightPanel
+- LongPress - route to contextmenu + disable in Chrome?
+- throttle - check its code for possible bugs / see how it is used in VirtualList

+Chat list:
+- Remove tabs, leave "All" tab
+- Add "Personal" tab
+- Fix sorting menu - should sort order be per-tab?

 Implement common variants of ErrorBoundary (timeout + reload, just show an error, etc.) + add it for:
 - Pages